voravich-ch/menu-image-grouping-89menus/README.md

 ## To-do Task

 -   Create a test set which can better represent the real data.
-It should include all classes in the database, labeling classes other than these 89 menus as 'อื่นๆ'
+It should include all classes in the database, labeling classes other than these 89 menus as 'อื่นๆ'.

 -   Clean the training data.\
     ```There are some label mistakes in the `food_cleaned.csv` file; hence, cleaning it may increase performance.
-(Though it might not worth the time spent)```
+(Though it might not worth the time spent).```

 -   Add more images to classes with fewer numbers of images.\
     ```The maximum number of images in each class in the training set was set to be 450.
 Therefore, it would be best to have a balanced training set having 450 images in each class.```

--   Increase the number of classes\
+-   Increase the number of classes.\
     ```The performance did not drop much when scaling from 62 menus to 89 menus; thus, scaling to a larger number of menus seems feasible.```

--   Develop a better object detection model\
+-   Develop a better object detection model.\
     ```The current object detection can only detect one object, and sometimes a non-target object is detected instead.```
     ```There are some errors in the bounding box coordinates.```